88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 I'm all for automation, but I feel the idea of automating

 everything should be approached with caution.
-It's not a
+I'm not jumping

 magic wand that makes manual testing disappear.
 There's a